Face Redness: How to Get Rid of Red Spots on Your Face

 • Soothing masks: You can use a face mask with soothing ingredients that reduce redness and inflammation.
 Ingredients like chamomile, aloe, and cucumber are great at reducing face redness.

-• Switch up your products: If you’re suddenly experiencing red spots on your face, it could be because of a certain skin product you’re using.
+• Switch up your products: If you’re suddenly experiencing red spots on your skin, it could be because of a certain skin product you’re using.
 If you think this is the case, stop using all your skin products, go back to the basics, and see how your skin reacts.

 Woman smiling at laptop on table with face redness treating product on her face